xiaoyugan66/xiaoyugan66.github.io/_teaching/2015-spring-teaching-2.md

 ---
-title: "Teaching experience 2"
+title: "Development of Aircraft Battle Project Based on Qt"
-collection: teaching
+collection: teaching and training
 type: "Workshop"
 permalink: /teaching/2015-spring-teaching-1
-venue: "University 1, Department"
+venue: "Sichuan University Jiang'an Campus, School of Computer Science and School of Software"
-date: 2015-01-01
+date: 2022-08-01
-location: "City, Country"
+location: "Chengdu, China"
 ---

 This is a description of a teaching experience.
 You can use markdown like any other post.